Merri/settlers2/src/pages/2011/08/texture-and-palette-differences/index.md

 ---
-title: "Texture and palette differences"
+title: 'Texture and palette differences'
-publishDate: "2011-08-28"
+description: I have been analyzing the textures and palettes between the various game versions.
+pubDate: 2011-08-28
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "textures"
+    - textures
-coverImage: "Textures.png"
+heroImage: '/wp-content/uploads/2011/08/Textures.png'
 ---

 Here comes my first attempt at making a complete summary of textures, palettes and gouraud shading in The Settlers II.